KittyGiraudel/sass-guidelines/en/_syntax.md

 ### Strings as CSS values

-Specific CSS values such as `initial` or `sans-serif` require not to be quoted.
+Specific CSS values (identifiers) such as `initial` or `sans-serif` require not to be quoted.
 Indeed, the declaration `font-family: 'sans-serif'` will silently fail because CSS is expecting an identifier, not a quoted string.
 Because of this, we do not quote those values.

 {% include snippets/syntax/04/index.html %}